 Within each standard lesson, teachers compose their own daily learning plan that is tailored to students' needs.
-A fillable learning plan is available on the PLC, as are Learning Plan samples.
+A fillable learning plan is available in the online Learning Community, as are Learning Plan samples.
 Personalized lesson planning is a key to Fundations' success.
 When teachers create their own learning plans, they:

-- strengthen the process of learning and understanding the curriculum - diagnostically differentiate instruction for students based on need and mastery of concepts
+- strengthen the process of learning and understanding the curriculum - · diagnostically differentiate instruction for students based on need and mastery of concepts